-Authorizing Legislation - The Colorado Housing and Finance Authority (the Authority) is a body corporate and a political subdivision of the State of Colorado (the State) established pursuant to the Colorado Housing and Finance Authority Act, Title 29, Article 4, Part 7 of the Colorado Revised Statutes (the Statues), as amended (the Act).
+Authorizing Legislation - The Colorado Housing and Finance Authority (the Authority) is a body corporate and a political subdivision of the State of Colorado (the State) established pursuant to the Colorado Housing and Finance Authority Act, Title 29, Article 4, Part 7 of the Colorado Revised Statutes (C.R.S. or the Statutes), as amended (the Act).
 The Authority is not a state agency and is not subject to administrative direction by the State.
 The governing body of the Authority is its Board of Directors (the Board).
 Operations of the Authority commenced in 1974.
 The Authority is not a component unit of the State or any other entity.